prakashthakuri/prakashthakuri/README.md

 ### Hi there 👋 I am Prakash.
 Welcome to my Profile.
 Please look around my profile for the projects I have done so far.
-Currently I am working with The Home Depot at Austin, TX as Software Engineer.
+Currently I am working with The Home Depot at Austin, TX as Senior Software Engineer.

 <br/>